 'Entire skeletons' unearthed on New York's 'bones beach' where 1 million unclaimed bodies are buried

-"Entire skeletons" were reportedly unearthed Monday when beach erosion on a New York City island known as "bones beach" exposed more than 100 human bones.
+"Entire skeletons" are being unearthed due to beach erosion on a New York City island known as "bones beach," where one million unclaimed bodies have been laid to rest.

-Hart Island, located near the Bronx, and where the East River and the Long Island Sound meet, is home to more than one million unclaimed remains of New Yorkers, according to CBS New York.
-At least 178 bones were reportedly unearthed due to the erosion.
+At least 178 bones were reportedly unearthed Monday due to the erosion on Hart Island, located near the Bronx, and where the East River and the Long Island Sound meet, according to CBS New York.

 “Entire skeletons are sort of falling out of the hill onto the beach, and then they’re washed away with the tide,” Melinda Hunt, of the Hart Island Project, told CBS New York.